|

 For a waiver case, Immigration Judges will weigh the bad acts with the totality of circumstances and consider the following:

-Many foreign nationals are now taken into custody, including for those at the border.
+Many foreign nationals are now taken into custody, including those at the border.
 Immigration violations now make up the majority of Federal prosecutions.
-Bond determinations may be possible but are severely restricted for those who have committed crimes
+Bond determinations may be possible but are severely restricted for those who have committed crimes.